-If abuse or harm is suspected, the section 42 enquiries are required as normal; the methods by which they are conducted, however, will likely be different.
-Meetings may have to be done remotely, and it may be harder to arrange GP appointments, or to involve the police, when so much attention is focused on coping with the pandemic.
+If abuse or harm is suspected, the section 42 enquiries have been required as normal throughout the pandemic; the methods by which they are conducted, however, have sometimes been different.
+Although face to face meetings are now more likely, some may continue to be done remotely, and at times it may still be harder to arrange GP appointments, or to involve the police.

-Without personal contact it may be much more difficult to spot signs that might cause concern.
-For example, it might be hard to pick up deterioration in mental health and wellbeing as a result of the current situation, or to identify safeguarding concerns.
-There are indications of significant increases in domestic violence since the outbreak of the virus.
-Take time to ask how people are coping, and whether there are additional strains on family relationships.
-Another concern is the increase in fraud and scams, and you can also offer simple advice to people on this issue.
+Without personal contact it may have been much more difficult to spot signs that might cause concern.
+For example, it might have been harder to pick up deterioration in mental health and wellbeing as a result of the pandemic, or to identify safeguarding concerns.
+These situations may now be becoming more evident.

 See SCIE's Safeguarding adults during the COVID-19 crisis.